CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 ## Step 2

+{: .g2k }
+> Installing PINGInstaller in the `base` environment will only download the PINGInstaller package and make no further changes.

 A package called [PINGInstaller](https://github.com/CameronBodine/PINGInstaller) is used to install and setup PINGMapper.
 We will install `PINGInstaller` with the following command and pressing `Enter`:

 ```bash